RelayAnon/tor-static-builder/README.md

 **For Docker builds:** No requirements!
 Docker image includes everything.

-**For local builds:** The script requires the Android NDK to be installed:
+**For non-Docker builds:** The script requires the Android NDK to be installed:

 ```bash
 # Option 1: Set ANDROID_NDK_HOME environment variable